Alliance Green Services (Belgium)

 Slag doesn't stick.
 Cleaning costs dropped 87.3%

-Alliance Green Services operates 10 CAT bulldozers at the slag processing site of Agseus in Genk.
-Metal slag adhered aggressively to the untreated chassis surfaces, making high-pressure cleaning with Gemex (aggressive chemical cleaner) necessary every ten days.
+Alliance Green Services operates 10 CAT bulldozers at the slag processing site of Aperam in Genk, Belgium.
+Metal slag adhered aggressively to the untreated chassis surfaces, making high-pressure cleaning with Gemex, an aggressive chemical cleaner, necessary every ten days.

-After applying Interflon Film WB® as an anti-adhesion coating, the intensive cleaning frequency was reduced from once every ten days to occasional rinsing with water and reapplication of Interflon Film WB once every eight weeks.
-The caustic cleaning process was replaced by a simple water rinse.
+After applying Interflon Film WB as an anti-adhesion coating, the intensive cleaning frequency was reduced from once every ten days to occasional rinsing with water and reapplication of Interflon Film WB once every eight weeks.
+The aggressive chemical cleaning process was replaced by a simple water rinse on cooled machine surfaces.

 The approach

-Interflon Film WB® was applied by spray gun to the bulldozer chassis prior to operational exposure.
+Interflon Film WB was applied to the bulldozer chassis with a spray gun before operational exposure.
 The coating forms a durable, chemically resistant anti-adhesion barrier on metal surfaces.
-The MicPol® particles bond chemically and mechanically to the metal surface, forming a durable protective film that prevents slag from gaining a firm hold on the surface.
-Contamination that does accumulate releases under normal mains-pressure water rather than requiring chemical force.
+MicPol® technology helps form a durable protective film on the metal surface that prevents slag from attaching.
+Any contamination that does build up can be removed by rinsing with water instead of using aggressive chemicals and high-pressure cleaning.

-Application conditions: surface temperature between 15°C and 40°C, dry time approximately 30 minutes, fully cured within 6 hours.
-Cleaning takes place on cooled equipment using normal mains-pressure water, without acids, high-pressure milling or specialist cleaning equipment.
+Application conditions: surface temperature between 15°C and 40°C, drying time approximately 30 minutes, fully cured within 6 hours.
+Cleaning is performed on cooled machines using ordinary tap water at normal pressure, without acids or specialised equipment.

-The product is rated to a maximum service temperature of 80°C. At Alliance Green Services, all cleaning is performed on cooled machinery, well within this limit.
+The product functions up to a maximum operating temperature of 80°C. At Alliance Green Services, cleaning is performed on cooled machines, well within this limit.

 Observed results over time

-Interflon monitored performance across the full cycle before establishing the maintenance interval.
+Interflon monitored performance over the full cycle before defining the maintenance interval.

-- Week 1: Results immediately apparent.
-Slag adhesion visibly reduced.
+- Week 1: noticeably good results.
+Slag adhesion was clearly reduced.

-- Week 6: Full effectiveness maintained with water rinse alone.
+- Week 6: full effectiveness maintained with only a water rinse.

-- Week 8: Slag began to adhere more firmly, indicating the point at which recoating was required.
+- Week 8: slag began to adhere more strongly again, indicating that reapplication was required.

-This established the 8-week maintenance cycle used as the basis for the savings calculation.
+This established the 8-week maintenance cycle used as the basis for calculating the saving.

-Interflon Film WB® retains its anti-adhesion properties up to a maximum service temperature of 80°C. The product is not intended for surfaces that remain above this temperature at the point of cleaning.
-At Alliance Green Services, all cleaning is performed on cooled equipment, which is consistent with normal operational practice in slag processing environments.
+Interflon Film WB retains its anti-adhesion properties up to a maximum operating temperature of 80°C. The product is not intended for surfaces that remain above this temperature during cleaning.
+At Alliance Green Services, all cleaning is performed on cooled machines, which matches normal practice in slag processing.

-The 8-week recoating interval is based on observed performance at this site.
-Actual intervals will vary depending on slag volume, surface geometry, and operational intensity.
+The 8-week recoating interval is based on observed performance at this location.
+Actual intervals may vary depending on slag volume, surface geometry and operational intensity.

 Conclusion

-An Interflon Technical Advisor can assess your cleaning costs, contamination type, and surface conditions and produce a projected saving before any commitment is made.
+An Interflon Technical Advisor can analyse your cleaning costs, type of contamination and surface conditions, and provide an advance estimate of potential savings.

 Technisch Adviseur: Christophe Chini